 Winter brings cold weather and low sunlight, and that can mean a cold and dreary apartment if you are not prepared and ready to handle the dropping temperatures.
 Winter prep doesn’t end with your wardrobe, so here are our top 10 ways to get your Milwaukee apartment ready for winter.

 - Check for drafts – Cold winter nights are notorious for sending pesky drafts throughout your home.
-If you have air gaps in your windows or doors, you are sure to feel them when that first February blizzard rolls around.
+If you have air gaps in your windows or doors, you (and your pets!) are sure to feel them when that first February blizzard rolls around.
 Adding draft guards to the bottom of your entryway doors or heavy insulated curtains to your windows are the perfect ways to keep the cold out.

 - Swap Your Bedding – Looking to spend a little less on your heating bill?
 Invest in some heavy bedding and drop the thermostat a few degrees at night.
 Adding things like mattress pads, heavy comforters, and flannel sheets in the wintertime will have you sleeping like a baby.